For other database related things, see:

 Debian/ubuntu only: clusters

-While database clusters are a postgresql concept ("a collection of databases served by a postmaster instance"; SQL standard calls it catalog cluster) various distros create just the one.
+While database clusters are a postgresql concept ("a collection of databases served by a postmaster instance"; SQL standard calls it catalog cluster) various distros create just the one - they seem to assume that if you need more than one, you know your stuff anyway.

 Debian/ubuntu manage distinct clusters, so that service management and package management can properly run multiple database clusters, and multiple postgres versions, side by side.